dzungphieuluuky/dzungphieuluuky.github.io/aboutme.md

 I'm a science enthusiast and a student fascinated by the intersection of mathematics, computer science, and physics.

-# Interest
+# Interests
 Currently, my main interests are:
 - Reinforcement Learning: a subfield of machine learning focused on creating agents that can interact and learn from the environment.
 - Quantum Computing: an interdisciplinary field that tries to harness the power of quantum mechanics to bring about a new approach to computing.

-# Favourite channels
+# Favourite Channels
-Watching YouTube is one of my way of burning time when I'm free, some of my favourite channels are:
+Watching YouTube is one of my ways of burning time when I'm free, some of my favourite channels are:
 - 3Blue1Brown: a must-watch channel for those who love maths.
 - Richard Behiel: a nice guy with a PhD aiming to explain advanced physics concepts.
 - Physics Explained: another guy with a deep understanding of physics trying to explain formulas from their birth.